 Keep your hunger at bay before the main course with this hearty appetizer.
 This recipe calls for mouthwatering bacon bathed in paleo-friendly garlic mayonnaise.
 Scoop it up with artichoke leaves instead of chips or bread.
 A medium

 The paleo diet is high in protein but still values fresh produce.
 This recipe combines all that with protein-rich eggs and avocados to make a savory guacamole.
 Though avocados are abundantly rich in many nutrients, the combination of monounsaturated fats, fiber, potassium, and phytosterols confer many heart health benefits when consumed.

 Creamy hummus has become a staple cocktail hour dip.
 Unfortunately, beans aren’t paleo-friendly, but that doesn’t mean hummus is off the menu.
 Enjoy this zesty recipe that uses zucchini instead of garbanzo beans, flavored with tahini or sesame paste.

 Top tip: Dip with a variety of raw or barely steamed vegetables as scoops instead of the traditional pita bread.

 Appetizers don’t have to be heavy or greasy.
 This recipe combines crisp tomato, creamy avocado, and salty tuna for a truly fresh dish.
-Three ounces of raw tuna provide a whopping 20 grams of protein for less than 100 calories.
+Three ounces of

 If you think going paleo means saying goodbye to your favorite crispy deep fried foods, think again.
 Here’s a recipe that uses almond flour and coconut to coat juicy chicken.
 There’s a load of yummy spices too, including picante cayenne.
 It’s important to note that this recipe uses a yogurt-based dipping sauce, which most paleo dieters consider off limits.